elroyrendor/elroyrendor.github.io/_posts/2023-03-02-preserving-our-intangible-heritage.md

 # Preserving our intangible heritage is crucial in who we are as Filipinos

-In our cadetship course this week, we were tasked to write a speech on the topic "Preservation of the Intagible Heritage of the Philippines."
+In our cadetship course this week, we were tasked to write a speech on the topic "Preservation of the Intangible Heritage of the Philippines."
 I would like to share the short output I prepared.

 ---